ratnesh-12/For-And-While-Loop-in-CPP/README.md

 # Conclusion:
 We printed even numbers in a range using the for loop.
 It helped us practice using conditions with loops.

-# 5. Program: Nested for loop to print Right Side Inverted Pyramid
-# Aim:
-To write a C++ program that prints a right side inverted pyramid using nested for loops.

-# Theory:
-Nested loops are loops inside loops.
-We use one loop to handle rows and another to handle spaces or stars in each row.
-By adjusting the number of spaces and stars, we can make a pyramid pattern.

-# Conclusion:
-We used nested for loops to print a star pattern.
-It helped us learn how multiple loops can work together to make shapes or patterns.